gnubila-france/puppet-vagrant-playground/README.md

 vagrant reload master
 ```

-On the master puppt apply will fail due to incorrect rights on the
+On the master puppet apply will fail due to incorrect rights on the
 /etc/puppet/modules directory:

-* Edit the Vagrantfile to set the owner and group for the synced_folder to
+* Edit the Vagrantfile to set the owner and group for the synced_folder to puppet
 * Reload the VM and force provisionning

 ``` shell